All Episodes

 That's why all of this matters.

-And if you're gonna criminalize political differences, you're gonna overlook the, you know, the fact foreign intel services hacked into her server, that it's illegal to put top secret classified information on.
+And if you're going to criminalize political differences, you're going to overlook the, you know, the fact foreign intel services hacked into her server that it's illegal to put top secret classified information on.

 It's illegal.